WHAT WE DO

 REGULAR SAFETY INSPECTIONS

-In all other situations, the courts consider that the duty holders should be aware of the condition of their trees and take steps to manage them in an appropriate and responsible manner.
-The degree of what may be considered appropriate varies, according to the circumstances.
+In all other situations, the courts consider that duty holders should be aware of the condition of their trees and take steps to manage them in an appropriate and responsible manner.
+What may be considered appropriate varies, according to the circumstances.
 A greater degree of rigour is expected from those responsible for sites with considerable public access (for example, Local Authorities and estates open to the public) than from private householders.
-In general terms, the level of care expected will depend on the size and type of holding involved, but all are expected to act in a proportionate and reasonable manner.
+The frequency of inspections and the level of care expected will therefore depend on the size and type of holding involved, but all are expected to act in a proportionate and reasonable manner.

-• Tree risk assessment and management in accordance with HSE recommendations and NTSG Guidance.
+- Tree risk assessment and management advice in accordance with HSE recommendations and National Tree Safety Group guidance.

-Our clients include Local Authorities, councils, charities, private estates, housing and residents associations, architects, planners, solicitors, insurers, property owners and managers.
+Our clients include Local Authorities, councils, charities, private estates, housing and residents associations, solicitors, insurers, property owners, agents and managers.

 For clients' peace of mind, we maintain £1 million Professional Indemnity insurance cover with AXA Insurance UK Plc.